Batista , Patricia Giselia

-A scholar of African history, gender studies and visuality, Patricia Hayes began research on after completing her PhD at Cambridge University.
-Supported by an innovative History Department, research and teaching in Visual History became established at the University of the Western Cape (UWC) from the late 1990s.
+A scholar of African history, gender studies, and visuality, Patricia Hayes began research on photography and the question of history after completing her Ph.D. at Cambridge University.
+Supported by an innovative history department, research and teaching in visual history became established at the University of the Western Cape (UWC) from the late 1990s.
 Specific paradigms and postgraduate research associated with the Chair now include documentary photography; liberation struggles and the post-apartheid; digital photography in the postcolony; and photography and historical method.

-Patricia Hayes has edited several journal special issues on visuality and gender including (2006) and (2000).
-She co-authored (Umuzi 2010) with photographer John Liebenberg, and has published articles on several South African and Mozambican photographers.
-Her work appears in Okwui Enwezor’s (International Centre for Photography 2012), Crais and McLendon’s (Duke 2014), and Mofokeng’s (Prestel 2011).
-Recent critical historical articles on photography and the making of publics have appeared in (Issue 89, 2015), Sanil V & Divya Dwivedi’s (Bloomsbury 2015), and the 2017 special issue on the 1980s of the journal .
-Hayes is also series co-editor of the new at Bloomsbury Academic publishers.
+Patricia Hayes has edited several journal special issues on visuality and gender including Gender & History (2006) and Kronos (2000).
+She co-authored Bush of Ghosts: Life & War in Namibia (Umuzi, 2010) with photographer John Liebenberg, and has published articles on several South African and Mozambican photographers.
+Her work appears in Okwui Enwezor’s The Rise and Fall of Apartheid (International Centre for Photography, 2012), Crais and McLendon’s The South African Reader (Duke, 2014), and Mofokeng’s Chasing Shadows (Prestel, 2011).
+Recent critical historical articles on photography and the making of publics have appeared in Cultural Critique (Issue 89, 2015), Sanil V & Divya Dwivedi’s The Public Sphere from Outside the West (Bloomsbury, 2015), and the 2017 special issue on the 1980s of the journal Photographies.
+Hayes is also series co-editor of the new Photography, History: History, Photography series at Bloomsbury Academic publishers.

-As a postdoctoral Junior Research Fellow at Fitzwilliam College, Cambridge (1993-5) Hayes began work on two collaborative research projects on Namibia supported by the National Endowment for the Humanities (USA), resulting in (James Currey 1998) and (Ohio University Press 1998).
-She joined the History Department at UWC in 1995, teaching 20th century African history as well as postgraduate courses on gender and visual history.
-She co-edited (Rodopi 2002) with UWC colleagues Gary Minkley and Wendy Woodward.
-She was Chair of the History Department in 2006-07, and national Convenor of the NRF Rating Panel for History in 2011-2.
-She has held Visiting Fellowships at Columbia University (1993), Emory University (2001), University of Michigan (Eisenberg Institute for Historical Studies 2005), Cambridge University (Smuts Fellowship 2006), Calcutta Centre for Social Science Research (2008), Jawaharlal Nehru University in New Delhi (2009), and the Internationales Kolleg Morphomata at the University of Cologne (2011 and 2013).
-Hayes is one of the convenors of the , co-hosted by the History Department and the Centre for Humanities Research.
+As a postdoctoral Junior Research Fellow at Fitzwilliam College, Cambridge (1993–5), Hayes began work on two collaborative research projects on Namibia supported by the National Endowment for the Humanities (USA), resulting in Namibia Under South African Rule (James Currey, 1998) and The Colonising Camera (Ohio University Press, 1998).
+She joined the history department at UWC in 1995, teaching 20th century African history as well as postgraduate courses on gender and visual history.
+She co-edited Deep hiStories: Gender & Colonialism in Southern Africa (Rodopi, 2002) with UWC colleagues Gary Minkley and Wendy Woodward.
+She was chair of the history department in 2006–07, and national convenor of the NRF Rating Panel for History in 2011–12.
+She has held visiting fellowships at Columbia University (1993), Emory University (2001), University of Michigan (Eisenberg Institute for Historical Studies 2005), Cambridge University (Smuts Fellowship 2006), Calcutta Centre for Social Science Research (2008), Jawaharlal Nehru University in New Delhi (2009), and the Internationales Kolleg Morphomata at the University of Cologne (2011 and 2013).
+Hayes is one of the convenors of the Seminar in Contemporary History and Humanities, co-hosted by the history department and the Centre for Humanities Research.
 She was seconded to the CHR in 2016 when appointed to the SARChI Chair in Visual History & Theory.

-Ryan Nefdt completed his PhD at the Joint programme in Philosophy at the Universities\ of St Andrews and Stirling in the UK.
-There, he was a member of the Arché Research Centrefor the study of Logic, Language and Epistemology.
+Ryan Nefdt completed his Ph.D. at the joint program in philosophy at the Universities of St. Andrews and Stirling in the UK.
+There, he was a member of the Arché Research Centre for the study of Logic, Language and Epistemology.

 His research interests lie at the intersection of the philosophy of language, science, and theoretical linguistics.
-He is also interested in issues of linguistic injustice, the philosophy of race and African philosophy more generally.
+He is also interested in issues of linguistic injustice, as well as the philosophy of race and African philosophy more generally.